Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 /dev/cdc-wdmX write()
 ---------------------
-The MBIM control messages from the management application *must not* exceed the negotiated control message size.
+The MBIM control messages from the woke management application *must not* exceed the woke negotiated control message size.

 /dev/cdc-wdmX read()